fcgrolleau/medfacteval/README.md

 medfacteval/
-├── medfacteval/          # Core code for the MedFactEval framework and LLM Jury ├── medagentbrief/        # Code for the MedAgentBrief generation workflow ├── samples/                 # Anonymized samples of a MedAgentBrief summary and a MedFactEval evaluation repo ├── requirements.txt      # Project dependencies
+├── medfacteval/          # Core code for the MedFactEval framework and LLM Jury ├── medagentbrief/        # Code for the MedAgentBrief generation workflow ├── analysis/             # Code for meta-evaluation, statistical analysis, and figure generation ├── samples/                 # Anonymized samples of a MedAgentBrief summary and a MedFactEval evaluation repo s └── README.md
-└── README.md
 ```